sinnbeck/laravel-served/README.md

 ```

 ## Extras
 Here you can define extra images that you wish to run.
-The array key is used as name, meaning it is possible to run the same service more than once, with different names (eg. two mysql instances)
+The array key is used as name, meaning it is possible to run the same service more than once, with different names (eg. two mysql instances).

 The current supported images are: